 Minimum requirement is an Associate’s Degree in Early Childhood Education/Child Development, or Montana Apprenticeship in Early Education or CDA with 20 college credits in Early Childhood Education with 300 hours of supervised teaching and a minimum of 1000 hours working in an Early Childhood setting.
 Prefer background of a Bachelor’s in Early Childhood/Child Development or Bachelor’s Degree in a related field with 20 credits in Early Childhood Education/Child Development or a Master’s or Doctoral degree in Early Childhood Education with 300 hours of supervised teaching and a minimum of 1000 hours working in an Early Childhood setting.
 These qualifications are aligned with the Montana Career Path at the Montana Early Childhood Project.
 Education plans may be in place for minimally qualified staff.

-Annual Criminal Background checks and Child Protective Services checks are required.
+Annual Criminal Background checks are required.

 Licenses and/or Certifications: